pastnetworks/pastnetworks.github.io/programme.md

 ##  At a glance

 The programme for the 2025 edition is under definition.
-Please have a look at the previous edition HERE (insert link)
+Please have a look at the programme of the previous edition HERE (insert link)